daniwe4/ILIAS/setup/README.md

 ## Install ILIAS

-To install ILIAS from the command line, call `php setup/setup.php install config.json" from within the ILIAS folder you checked out from GitHub (or downloaded from elsewhere).
+To install ILIAS with all plugins from the command line, call `php setup/setup.php install config.json` from within the ILIAS folder you checked out from GitHub (or downloaded from elsewhere).
 `config.json` can be the path to some [configuration file](#about-the-config-file) which does not need to reside in the ILIAS folder.
 Also, `setup/setup.php` could be